nharms-awi/MarMic-Git-Workshop-2024/workshop/02_Understanding Version Control.md

 └── document_FINAL_FINAL.txt
 ```

-As you can see, this quickly becomes difficult to keep track of.
-Which version is the final version?
-Which version did you send to your collaborators?
-And what happens when multiple people are working on the same project and saving their own versions of the files?
+This quickly becomes a challenging situation to manage.
+Which version represents the true final version?
+Which version was sent to collaborators?
+What happens when multiple team members are simultaneously working on the project, each saving their own versions of the files?

 ```mermaid
 gantt